GopiChandAkkala/CKA-Exam-Study-Walkthrough/Section 3 Scheduling Concepts.md

     apiGroup: rbac.authorisation.k8s.io
 ```

-- Can also create cluster role for namespace so whatever is in the namespace, that is what the user has access too.
+Can also create cluster role for namespace so whatever is in the namespace, that is what the user has access too.

- Practice test: test-cluster-roles
+ Practice test: test-cluster-roles:
  1. For the first few questions of this lab, you would have to inspect the existing ClusterRoles and ClusterRoleBindings that have been created in this cluster.
     = kubectl get clusterrole
  2. How many ClusterRoles do you see defined in the cluster? = 69